 Vendor Audit Checklist

 Due to the overwhelming amount of incoming vendor audit forms being processed by Victoria Air Maintenance, we have produced a generic audit form that will be returned in place of the form supplied by you.
 This will help us provide you with a quicker response to your inquiries.
+Approval Certificates can be downloaded at the bottom of this page.
 If you have any questions, please feel free to contact us at 250-656-7600.

 Transport Canada AMO 461-91 | EASA 145-7295

 Legal Name: VICTORIA AIR MAINTENANCE LTD.